asqar268008/MedForecast/README.md

 ---

+🙌 Acknowledgments
-Thank you for using **MedForecast for to predict the future disease and take a required action to resolved**!
-Happy buying and selling! 🌱🛍️
+Thanks for using MedForecast to predict future diseases and take proactive actions for better health outcomes! 🌱💊